Career upgrade: Learn practical AI skills for better jobs and higher pay.

 Behavior Reduction

-Antecedent interventions, differential reinforcement, extinction, punishment procedures, and crisis prevention
+Common behavior functions, antecedent interventions, differential reinforcement, extinction, punishment procedures, secondary effects, and crisis or emergency procedures.

 15%